omersyuksel/getdata_winter15/README.md

 - The output is "tidy_sum.txt"

 ##Script information
-The code book provides a step-by-step explanation of the script cleans and transforms the raw dataset.
+The code book provides a step-by-step explanation of the script that cleans and transforms the raw dataset.